SAMMiCA/ChangeSim/script/README.md

 ### Data directory structure

-Compose the folder in this way:
+Compose the folder in this way

 ```
 [Folder Name]